-Sexual Orientation - A preformed negative opinion or attitude toward a group of persons based on their sexual attraction toward, and responsiveness to, members of their own sex or members of the opposite sex (e.g., gays, lesbians, heterosexuals).
+Sexual Orientation - A preformed negative opinion or attitude toward a group of persons based on actual or perceived orientation.
+Sexual Orientation is the term for a person's physical, romantic, and/or emotional attraction to members of the same and/or opposite sex, including lesbian, gay, bisexual, and heterosexual (straight) individuals.

-Ethnicity/national origin - A preformed negative opinion or attitude toward a group of persons of the same race or national origin who share common or similar traits, languages, customs and traditions (e.g., Arabs, Hispanics).
+Gender - A preformed negative opinion or attitude toward a group of persons based on their actual or perceived gender, e.g., male or female.